Motorcycle-riding dog survives crash that killed owner

 Neeley said Beard started out as her contractor but became a close friend.
 She said she and her husband helped Beard get through lung cancer, and now they plan to take care of Snoopy.

 “He’s very smart.
-Vince taught him a lot of tricks,” said Neeley.
+Vince taught him a lot of tricks,” Neeley said.
 “He got him to ride a motorcycle.
 How many dogs will do that?”

 Neeley said Vince had been riding with his 20-pound dog for about three years.
 She said not everyone approved of it, but Beard liked the attention, and it turned lots of heads.